Education and Inspiration

 Board of Directors

 Vice-President: Ken Williams.
 Ken is a career technical writer and life-long cellist.
-He plays with the Thalia Symphony Orchestra and is an avid chamber music player.
+He has played in a number of community orchestras in the US and Canada, and is an avid chamber music player.

 Secretary: Pam McDonald, MD.
 Pam is a family practice physician in private practice in Seattle.
 She is a violinist with the Lake Union Civic Orchestra and an avid chamber music player.